Key sports law cases and developments to watch in 2018 - USA

 Chair of the Sports Group, Arent Fox LLP

 US sports law is at a crossroads with several other industries and expanding areas – gaming, gambling, and sponsorships and naming rights to name a few – each of which will be key issues to watch in 2018.
-As eSports continues to grow to unprecedented levels and into unchartered territory, transactions involving eSports, including more investments by physical sports teams and top athletes, will continue to develop the leagues and entities on a general level, and all eyes will be on the inaugural season of the NBA 2K eSports league, the first gaming league created by an existing sports league.
+As eSports continues to grow to unprecedented levels and into uncharted territory, transactions involving eSports, including more investments by physical sports teams and top athletes, will continue to develop, and all eyes will be on the inaugural season of the NBA 2K eSports league, the first gaming league created by an existing sports league.
 The NBA’s initiative may have major implications for the relationship between existing sports and virtual sports.
 We will also be watching sports betting and the Supreme Court’s decision on Christie vs. NCAA, a case originating in New Jersey that may legalize sports betting by separating states from federal gaming regulations, as well as ongoing state-by-state regulation of fantasy sports.
 The third top issue to watch will be the rapid expansion and changing landscape of naming rights and sponsorships.
 Whether the focus is on a small patch on a jersey, a modest size venue without a professional sports team tenant, or an expansive venue housing major professional sports teams, naming rights and sponsorships are hitting new highs in value and opportunities in the US and globally.
 These deals are even stretching beyond sports, with assets like transit centers, metro stations, and even state departments of transportation gaining corporate sponsors in order to bolster budgets or trim construction deficits.
 2018 will be an eventful and innovative year for sports law across the board, but in particular, these are the issues we expect to be the most prominent.

 Attorney at Buckley King, LPA